jerbob92/hoppscotch-backend/README.md

 ## Frontend deployment

 The default frontend requires some minor changes to connect to your backend since it's not made to connect to a custom backend.

+You can see the required changes in [this commit](https://github.com/jerbob92/hoppscotch/commit/2c98d6f8471691156c99a4a3bdd37ab95286fb21).
+You can also use that branch to do your own deployment.

+Be aware that the backend needs to be running to build the frontend because it fetches the schema on build time.